History of the New York Giants: More success: 1959–1963

 New York's success continued in the 1960s.
 They finished 9–3 in 1959 and faced the Colts in a championship game rematch.
 They lost again, this time in a far less dramatic game, 31–16.
 Led by quarterback Y. A. Tittle and head coach Allie Sherman, the Giants won three consecutive Eastern Division titles from 1961 to 1963.
 In 1961, they were beaten 37–0 by the Packers.
 In 1962, they went into the championship game with a 12–2 record and a nine–game winning streak, but they lost to the Packers again, 16–7.

 The Giants finished with an 11–3 record in 1963 and faced the Bears in the NFL championship game.
-On an icy field in Chicago, the Giants' defense played well, but the Bears newly invented zone defense intercepted Tittle five times and battered him throughout the game.
+On an icy field in Chicago, the Giants' defense played well, but the Bears newly invented zone defense, coordinated by George Allen, intercepted Tittle five times and battered him throughout the game.
 Sherman resisted calls from players such as linebacker Sam Huff to replace the struggling Tittle.
 The Giants defense held the Bears in check, but they lost 14–10, their third straight NFL Championship Game defeat.

 The Giants' run of championship game appearances combined with their large market location translated into financial success.
 By the early 1960s, the Giants were receiving $175,000 a game under the NFL's television contract with CBS — four times as much as small-market Green Bay, which was one of the most successful teams of the era.
 However, in the league's new contract, the Maras convinced the other owners that it would be in the best interest of the NFL to share television revenue equally, a practice which is still current, and is credited with strengthening the league.